VirusMS/searchEngine/README.md

 4. You should be good to go!
 Start the application by running `../src/main/java/searchengine/Application.java`

 ### You can or should...
 - Set up websites that you wish the program to work with.
-Set up as many websites as you want in `indexing-settings.sites`:
+Set up as many websites as you want in `application.sites`.
+All website URLs must be provided without a last slash, akin to example below:

 ```
-indexing-settings:
+application:
   sites:
   - url: http://www.some-website.com
     name: Website one